-& Check whether the rent, water, electric, conservancy and of other charges have been correctly recovered.
+6 Rent Rolls & Check whether the rent, water, electric, conservancy and other Register of charges have been correctly recovered.

 Check the rent rolls with the register of buildings.

 Check the authority for the grant of rent free quarters.

 Verify the allotment of quarters to see that maximum revenue is obtained consistent with the rules of allotments.